My Vaginismus Doesn’t Stop Me From Feeling Pleasure

 AdvertisementADVERTISEMENT

 “I have actually never had an issue with the other aspects of sex: desire, arousal, pleasure, orgasm,” says Noa Fleischacker, 31, who also experiences vaginismus.
-“Penetrative sex, for most people with vulvas, doesn't even mean that they would necessarily have an orgasm and so the idea that suddenly we jump into this realm of like, oh, well, you have pain so you can’t have pleasure, when actually there's so many other ways to have pleasurable sex.”
+“Penetrative sex, for most people with vulvas, doesn't even mean that they would necessarily have an orgasm and so the idea that suddenly we jump into this realm of like, oh, well, you have pain so you can’t have pleasure when, actually, there are so many other ways to have pleasurable sex.”

 “We live in a culture that devalues female-bodied people if they are not sexual, and a lot of that sexuality is focused around penetration,” says Pickard.
 Because we’re immersed in this culture, so much of our value — regardless of if we're straight or queer or have vaginas or are trans — gets based on our ability to achieve penetration, they say.